Brown Discharge: 11 Possible Causes and Symptoms

 11. Cervical Cancer

 Rarely, brown discharge can be a sign of cervical cancer.
 Cervical cancer is most common in Black and Hispanic women in their 40s.
-You are more likely to get cervical cancer if you smoke, if you have had human papillomavirus (HPV), if you have had an abnormal Pap smear result, or if you have a relative who has had cervical cancer.
+You are more likely to get cervical cancer if you smoke, if you have had human papillomavirus HPV (more on HPV and pregnancy here), if you have had an abnormal Pap smear result, or if you have a relative who has had cervical cancer.
 If you experience brown discharge along with other symptoms of cervical cancer, it’s a good idea to talk to your doctor ASAP.

 - Abnormal discharge or bleeding, which may be brown, red, or pink in color